Jayden Higgins NFL Draft Scouting Report (Scouting Reports)

 Film Analysis:

 Jayden Higgins transferred from Eastern Kentucky to Iowa State and immediately became their leading wide receiver.
-He thrives on inside-breaking routes where he can use his power-forward-like frame to box out defensive backs at the catch point.
+He thrives on inside-breaking routes where he can use his length and size to box out defensive backs at the catch point.

-Facing press alignment, Higgins shows short-area quickness and burst to freeze DBs using the soft press technique.
-He can displace the DB to clear his path to enter his route quickly.
-Higgins excels in working the horizontal plane on slants, crossers, posts, and dig routes in the middle of the field.
-His understanding of leveraging and body positioning gives him the advantage when using his frame to box out defenders on those routes.
-Higgins has functional hip fluidity to sink and drive out of breaks at the top of his routes—uncommon in most big, taller receivers.
+Against press alignment, Higgins shows short-area quickness and bursts to get DBs to miss with their punches in press-man situations, which allows him to win and stack vertically.
+He can displace the DB to clear his path and enter his route quickly.
+Higgins excels at working in-breaking routes such as slants, crossers, corner, and dig routes in the middle of the field.
+His understanding of leveraging and body positioning gives him the advantage when using his frame to box out defenders on routes where defenders are in close proximity to him.
+Higgins has functional and impressive hip fluidity to sink and drive out of breaks at the top of his routes—uncommon in most big, taller receivers.
 You won’t find many 6-foot-4 receivers who can effectively run option routes from the slot, but Higgins can.

 Higgins excels with pacing, coverage recognition, and football IQ when facing zone coverage.
 He settles into the coverage’s soft spots, presenting a big target for the QB.
 He is willing and effective as a middle-of-the-field threat and offers adequate ability to create yards after the catch.
 He has a great catch radius with strong and confident hands to pluck the ball away from his body.
 Down the field, Huggins tracks the ball well showcasing late hands.
 He has been great throughout his career winning at the catch point, using his frame, wingspan, and body control to position himself for success.